How to get things done ∙

 “When we do God’s work in God’s way, it will bear the unmistakable mark of the Holy Spirit.
 There will be something inexplicable about it.
 People will know that what has happened can never be repeated simply by bringing the right components together.
 The whole is divinely greater than the sum of the parts” (Stanley).

-The Scriptures put it in many ways.
-When our spirits are quiet, and we put our confidence in the Father, we find strength (Isaiah 30:15).
+The Scriptures explain this in many ways.
+When our spirits are quiet, and we put our confidence in the Father, we find strength.

 5 Trust in the LORD with all your heart; do not depend on your own understanding.